mikegcoleman/fed-summit-hol/windows-101/README.md

 The build command will take a little while to run, as the step to install IIS takes a while in Windows.
 Once it's built you'll see a `Successfully built...` message.
 If you repeat the `docker build` command again, it will complete in seconds.
 That's because Docker caches the [image layers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/) and only runs instructions if the Dockerfile has changed since the cached version.

-Now if you list the images and filter on the `dockercon` name, you'll see your new image:
+Now if you list the images and filter on the `fedsummit` name, you'll see your new image:

 ```
 docker image ls -f reference=*/fedsummit*

 REPOSITORY                    TAG                 IMAGE ID            CREATED             SIZE
-sixeyed/dockercon-tweet-app   latest              a14860778046        11 minutes ago      10.4 GB
+sixeyed/fedsummit-tweet-app   latest              a14860778046        11 minutes ago      10.4 GB
 ```

 Docker has built the image but it's only stored on the local machine.
 Next we'll push it to a public repository.